BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 ### Goblin

-A cunning and resourceful race, with a knack for trickery and deception.
+A cunning and resourceful race of small statue, with a knack for trickery and deception.
 They are often viewed as untrustworthy and sneaky, but their ingenuity can be a valuable asset.

 **Cultures:** Sniknez (Cave-Goblins), Goki (Monkey-Goblins)